rawify/Fraction.js/README.md

-# Fraction.js
+# Fraction.js - ℚ in JavaSript

 Tired of inprecise numbers represented by doubles?
-Have a look at Fraction.js, which represents rational numbers as two integers in the form of *n / d*.
+Have a look at Fraction.js, which represents rational numbers or ratios as two integers in the form of *n / d*.

 Examples